 Native American Heritage

 Before the settlers, this land was home to Paleo-Indians and later the Comanches.
-The Wayne J. Parker Center for the Study of Native American Cultures, a wing of the museum, houses an incredible collection of over 23,000 artifacts.
+The Wayne J. Parker Center for the Study of Native American Cultures, a wing of the museum, houses an incredible collection of tens of thousands of artifacts.

 Farming, Ranching, and… Cars?